Pieces of Her (TV series): Development

 On February 5, 2019, it was announced that Netflix had given the production an 8-episode series order.
 The series was created by Charlotte Stoudt, who also serves as showrunner and is executive producer, along with Lesli Linka Glatter and Bruna Papandrea.
 Production companies involved with the series consist of Made Up Stories and Endeavor Content.
 Stoudt is also credited as a writer, whilst Minkie Spiro directed all eight episodes.
 The series premiered on March 4, 2022.

 Casting

 In February 2020, Toni Collette and Bella Heathcote were cast in starring roles.
-In May 2020, it was announced that David Wenham was cast in a starring role.
-In January 2021, Jessica Barden, Joe Dempsie, Jacob Scipio, and Omari Hardwick joined the main cast.
+In May 2020, it was announced that David Wenham was cast in a main role.
+In January 2021, Jacob Scipio, Omari Hardwick, Jessica Barden, and Joe Dempsie joined the main cast.
 In February 2021, Gil Birmingham, Terry O’Quinn and Calum Worthy joined the cast in recurring roles.
 In April 2021, Nicholas Burton and Aaron Jeffery were cast in recurring capacities.